jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-32.md

 At-Tughra'i, one of the great alchemists, thought that Avicenna was wrong.
 According to him:

-{{< quote >}}
+{{< q >}}
 Alchemical processing does not mean a new creation of a (specific) difference, but merely the conditioning of a substance for the acceptance of a particular (specific difference).
 After (a given substance) is conditioned, it gets (its new specific) difference from its Creator and Originator.

 This might be compared to the way light pours upon bodies as the result ofpolishing and giving (them) luster.
 We do not have to perceive (tasawwur) or know
 (how) this (comes about).
+{{< /q >}}

+{{< q >}}
 Certain animals spontaneously generate even though we are ignorant of their specific differences.
 For instance, scorpions are created from earth and straw.
 Snakes are created from hair.

 Agricultural scholars 1092 mention that bees, when they no longer exist, are created (again) from calves, and that reeds come out of the horns of cloven-hoofed animals and are transformed into sugar cane, when the horns are filled with honey while the soil is being prepared for them (to be planted).
-Why, then, should it be impossible for us to make similar observations in the case of 1093 minerals?
+Why, then, should it be impossible for us to make similar observations in the case of <!-- 1093 --> minerals?

 All that comes about by artificial means applied to a given substance.
 Treatment and processing conditions the substance for the acceptance of (specific) differences, no  more."

 We attempt something similar with regard to gold and silver.
 We take a certain matter possessing primary preparedness for the acceptance of the ,form of gold and silver.
 We treat it and then we attempt to process it until it possesses fully the preparedness to accept the (specific) difference of (gold and silver)."
-{{< /quote >}}
+{{< /q >}}

 <!-- This is the gist of at-Tughra'i's discussion.
 He is right in his refutation of
 Avicenna.